7 Steps to Better Design Thinking

 Document all testing to provide to stakeholders and to keep for future projects

 The typical Design Thinking process ends at testing, but in reality, a strategic designer needs to continue the Design Thinking process by extending it into the implementation of the product.
-A designer isn't just responsible for designing the product, but also designing the implementation process in which the product can be the most successful.
+A designer is not just responsible for designing the product but also for designing the implementation process in which the product can be the most successful.